Makita XBU04 Blower Adds Vacuum/Mulching Option

 Using a couple of 5.0Ah batteries, we set up our Newton force rig to see what kind of blowing force those numbers add up to.
 Peaking at 14.0 Newtons, it’s right in the middle of where we expect battery-powered blower to land.

 At its highest power, you feel a little bit of lateral push when you’re blowing.
 With other blowers’ inline designs, that force pushes straight back and is a little less fatiguing.
+However, it’s the side intake that gives this model its versatility.

 Vacuuming and Mulching